stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 a piece of the great outside; and as such dowered with outside properties and obedient to outside laws.

-  That night there was a thunderstorm, and when the professors went out to Nahum&rsquo;s the next day they met with a bitter disappointment.
-The stone, magnetic as it had been, must have had some peculiar electrical property; for it had &ldquo;drawn the lightning&rdquo;, as Nahum said, with a singular persistence.
+  That night there was a thunderstorm, and when the professors went out to Nahum's the next day they met with a bitter disappointment.
+The stone, magnetic as it had been, must have had some peculiar electrical property; for it had  "drawn the lightning ", as Nahum said, with a singular persistence.
 Six times within an hour the farmer saw the lightning strike the furrow in the front yard, and when the storm was over nothing remained but a ragged pit by the ancient well-sweep, half-choked with caved-in earth.
 Digging had borne no fruit,